frandiox/vue-graphql-enterprise-boilerplate/docs/architecture.md

 ## `src`

-Where we keep all our source files.
+Where we keep all our source files for the frontend.

 ### `assets`